rachelAtFlatiron/Phase-3-062424/README.md

 #### 9. Use list comprehension to return a list containing every pet name from pet_info changed to uppercase
 ##### 9a.
 Use list comprehension to find a pet named spot
 ##### 9b.
 Use list comprehension to find all of the pets under 3 years old
-##### 9c.
-Create a generator expression matching the filter above.
-Compare and contrast the generator to the list comprehension.